Afang Soup

 Waterleaf: Waterleaf starts soft, tender, and naturally full of moisture.
 The leaves and stems feel delicate and contain a high water content.

-Palm oil: is one of the major ingredients in Afang soup because it defines the richness, color, and overall taste of the dish.
+Palm oil is one of the major ingredients in Afang soup because it defines the richness, color, and overall taste of the dish.
 It gives the soup that deep reddish-orange color, making it look vibrant and properly prepared instead of dull or overly green.
+Beyond color, palm oil also plays a key role in texture.

-Another important role is in the texture.
-Afang soup is meant to be thick and rich, not watery.
-Palm oil helps give it that slightly thick, glossy consistency that allows the leaves and meat to be well coated.
+Afang soup is meant to be thick and rich, not watery, and palm oil helps give it that slightly thick, glossy consistency that allows the leaves and meat to be well coated.

-Afang soup is known to absorb oil, so you need to add a generous amount.
-If too little is used, the soup will lack richness and wonโt come out properly.
-Palm oil is not just for cooking in this dish, it is essential to achieving the authentic taste, texture, and appearance of Afang soup.
+Since Afang soup is known to absorb oil, you need to add a generous amount.
+If too little is used, the soup will lack richness and simply won’t come out properly.
+Therefore, palm oil is not just for cooking in this dish — it is absolutely essential to achieving the authentic taste, texture, and appearance of Afang soup.

 How to Prepare Afang Soup (Step by Step Guide)